theblackwidower/Postgre-To-MySQL-Adapter/README.md

 ```
 Known Issues:
 	pg_connect, pg_delete, pg_insert, pg_update, and pg_select won't allow custom options
+	connection string will not support values with spaces in
 	pg_query might have problems detecting whether there are one
 		or more than one queries in a call.
 	pg_field_table cannot fetch OID